MichaelFrieze/schooldaysleft/docs/dev-notes.md

 - toast notifications
 - dashboard cards need to look more like clickable buttons and get correct info displayed
 - Maybe add to countdown page if today counted or not.
-- There is a bug with an interaction between weekly days off and additional days off.
-- Revert to old middleware
 - Make countdown forms respond to validation

 - full moon